 So, you finally got that gorgeous rock.
 You know the one.
-That <insert your new awesome piece of antique jewelry here>.
+That <you insert your new awesome piece of antique jewelry here>.
 And it’s beautiful.
 And sparkly.
 And clean.
 Very clean.
-Now the big question is, how do you keep it that way.
-We’re here to help with a few quick and dirty (see what I did there?) guidelines.
+Now the big question is, how do you keep it that way?!
+We’re here to help with a few quick and dirty (see what I did there?) guidelines for clean jewelry.

 Sleep In The Buff.

 No, we don’t mean like that (unless you like to, which is fine with us.
 What you do in your own home is your business).
 We mean, take your jewelry off before you go to bed at night.
 Yes, really.
 Yes, EVERY night.
 Rings can get scratched up on headboards and prongs can catch on pillowcases.
 Earrings can come loose and fall out.
 And necklaces and bracelets can get caught on sheets and snap or break.
 The only jewelry I go to bed wearing is my solid platinum wedding band and my FitBit (because. . . . sleep data.
 I’m addicted).
 Yes, I take off my diamond engagement ring every night.
 And you know where it goes?
 In a little ring box on my dresser.
 Every.
 Time.
 That way it’s never lost.
 More on that a little later though.